• Learning Center

 With help desk automation features, these manual and recurring processes get automatic resolutions.

-Some popular automation that are vital to an IT help desk support software include:
+Some common automations that are essential to an IT help desk support software include:

 • Email-to-ticket conversion